zfrohardt/phase-3-nested-arrays-lab-1/README.md

 ## Lab

-Time to apply our knowledgeo of the `Array` of `Array`s nested data structure.
+Time to apply our knowledge of the `Array` of `Array`s nested data structure.

 Take a look at `lib/nested_array.rb` and complete the provided methods.
 Your task is to nest two arrays within another array, as well as to access and